sorenReber/Java-Projects/README.md

 This repository is a collection of different projects that I created to help learn Java.

-Within it is a obligatory hello world.
+Within it is a obligatory Hello World.
 Next is two different versions of a number guessing game, one that uses the console for input/output, and the other that uses a GUI.
+There is also a project that I created to learn how to read and write to a file as well as make use of hashmap and arraylist.
+It's not a practical project but it does what I wanted it to do.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}